 Even though Amari's improvement is impressive, her arm is not 100 percent healed.
 It still sticks out in what is termed a "trumpet" position when she bends her elbow, and she still has some limited range of motion.
-To treat these other issues surrounding her injury, in the spring of 2006, Amari received Botox injections in her shoulder to relax her strong arm muscles, allowing the weaker ones to build strength.
+To treat these other issues surrounding her injury, Amari received Botox injections in her shoulder to relax her strong arm muscles, allowing the weaker ones to build strength.
 This procedure has helped her range of motion and has improved muscle balance, allowing for better alignment and growth.
-She will be receiving more injections in the future to continue the strengthening of her weaker muscles.

-Amari continues to be seen at the Brachial Plexus Center every few months and has therapy once a week, in addition to her home exercise program.
-When she is older, other surgeries for her shoulder will be considered if the team and family think this would improve her arm function even more.
+Amari continues to be seen at the Brachial Plexus Center and has therapy in addition to her home exercise program.
+Other surgeries for her shoulder will be considered if the team and family think this would improve her arm function even more.

 Dr. Yakuboff is pleased with her progress.
 "Amari's results are a good example of a team approach to treating this complex injury," he said.
 "We are constantly looking for ways to improve results."